-Today, the Indigenous population of Gilgandra is 14% (2016 Census).
-This is significantly more than the state average of 2.9%.
+Today, the Indigenous population of Gilgandra is 14.4% (2021 Census).
+This is significantly more than the state average of 3.4%.

 Gilgandra was officially declared a town in 1888, with the Shire established in 1906.
-Gilgandra Shire has a land area of 4,836 kms2, with an estimated population of 4,236.
-In addition to the township of Gilgandra, the Shire has two villages; Tooraweenah located at the southern entrance to the Warrumbungle National Park (estimated 233 persons), and Armatree in the north of the Shire (estimated 152 persons).
+Gilgandra Shire has a land area of 4,836 kms2, with an estimated population of 4,309.
+In addition to the township of Gilgandra, the Shire has two villages; Tooraweenah located at the southern entrance to the Warrumbungle National Park (estimated 253 persons), and Armatree in the north of the Shire (estimated 164 persons).

-Gilgandra is located 65kms north of Dubbo, one of the largest inland cities in NSW.
+You'll find Gilgandra where the Newell, Oxley, and Castlereagh Highways meet, the southern gateway to the Warrumbungle National Park, and the heart of Real Country.
+Mid-way between Melbourne and Brisbane and just 40 minutes (65km) North of Dubbo, one of the largest inland cities in NSW.
 Through Dubbo our residents have access to a base hospital, specialist medical services, employment opportunities and a regional airport.